LemmySmackett/LemmySmackettCom/content/stories/mature/seduction.md

 "Take your chance," I said.
 "Talk to her."

 "I can't bear to," he replied.
-"All I can think about is our future together as eternally devoted wife and husband."
+"All I can think about is our future together as eternally devoted husband and wife."

 "You'll scare her off with all that," I said.
 "Ease in.
 Keep it fun."